zackrylangford/AWS_CloudFormation_Launcher/scratchpad.md

 What about keypairs?
 Should there be away to create a key pair and then pull the name???
 What about a quick script to create a keypair and return the name of the keypair so that when you go to make an ec2, it is ready to go???
 Need to lookup the CLI command to create a key pair and print the key pair name.

+The command used to create a key pair: create-key-pair

+Script for creating keypair:

+#!/bin/bash

+echo -e $(aws create-key-pair --key-pair-name <keyname>] --output)

+  (There is also an import-key-pair command that I need to look at to see if I can get the keypair to save - maybe in the keypair folder??)

 Need to organize these thoughts better :)